-To achieve the goals of the Building Interdisciplinary Research Careers in Women's Health (BIRCWH) Scholar Program, our plan is structured around three components:
+In order to achieve the goals of the Building Interdisciplinary Research Careers in Women's Health (BIRCWH) program, our program plan is structured around three components:

 - Interdisciplinary research

 The program aims to recruit a diverse group of early-stage investigators with an outstanding potential to lead interdisciplinary research teams in women's health.

 Leading interdisciplinary research teams requires a unique set of visionary, operational and managerial skills that bring together and reach across multiple disciplines.
 In addition, diversity in scientific disciplines, cultural background, gender and management styles is important to conduct state-of-the-art science to improve women's health.
 Selection of the best and diverse cohort of candidates and mentors is crucial for the success of our program.
 Guidance from an experienced BIRCWH Executive Advisory Committee assures that candidates strengthen and expand their research programs, which will succeed into the future.

 - Prepare and submit 2 to 3 first author (or senior author) journal articles

 - Submit an NIH R-series, individual K-series or an equivalent grant application by the end of year 2